gmcgarry/w600/README.md

 Nothing as simple as the STM32 flash.

+Additionally, the SDK is build on FreeRTOS, much like the ESP chips.
+Way too much boilerplate code for a microcontroller.

+So the aim of this project is to get the W600 to behave more like an STM32.

 # Pre-build Firmware

 If you can find .fls files, they are recognised by the W600 ROM and can be written to the flash.
 The only .fls file that worked for me is the micropython firmware.
 So I've [pre-built some more](fls/).

-The .fls files can be upload and written to flash over UART0 using the following command:
+The .fls files can be uploaded and written to flash over UART0 using the following command:

 	python3 tools/w600tool.py --upload-baudrate 115200 -u firmware.lfs